Rule that can exclude qualifying foreign earned income from U.S. tax calculations before later credit analysis.

 This term matters because it gives readers a clean contrast to the Foreign Tax Credit.
 One concept is about excluding qualifying income from the calculation.
 The other is about claiming a credit against tax.
 That difference is central to understanding international-tax vocabulary.

 It also matters because taxpayers often hear the phrase in isolation and assume it is simply a broad overseas tax exemption.
 The real tax meaning is narrower and more rule-specific.
+The educational job of this page is to show that the FEIE belongs on the income side of the return, not in the same conceptual slot as a credit.

 A taxpayer earns qualifying income abroad and needs to understand whether the tax treatment starts by excluding certain income from the federal calculation or by using another relief path.
 The exclusion concept is part of that analysis.
+If the reader is deciding between “reduce income first” and “reduce tax later,” FEIE is the income-first side of that contrast.

 The foreign earned income exclusion is not the same as the Foreign Tax Credit.
 One works through the income side of the return, while the other works through the credit side.